roxanahickey/adolescent/04-lmm-lab-ph.md

 # Linear mixed-effects modeling of trends in lactic acid bacteria proportion and vaginal pH
 Roxana J. Hickey <roxana.hickey@gmail.com>
-Last updated October 8, 2014
+Last updated January 12, 2015

 ***
 # Description
-This is a supplement to the paper "Vaginal microbiota of adolescent girls resemble those of reproductive-age women prior to the onset of menarche" by Hickey et al. to be submitted in November 2014.
-The code works through linear mixed effects modeling of trends observed in lactic acid bacteria and vaginal pH of perimenarcheal girls.
+This is a supplement to the paper "Vaginal microbiota of adolescent girls prior to the onset of menarche resemble those of reproductive-age women" by Hickey et al. The code works through linear mixed effects modeling of trends observed in lactic acid bacteria and vaginal pH of perimenarcheal girls.
 The analyses can be run directly from the R Markdown file using RStudio.
 It should be run after "01-data-prep.Rmd", "02-hclust-pcoa.Rmd" and "03-community-dynamics.Rmd".

 See the project repository at http://github.com/roxanahickey/adolescent for more information.

+**Update 2015-01-08: I added “echo=FALSE” options to the chunks of code that make a graph.
+View full code in R Markdown script.**

 ## Objective
 Previously in our qualitative assessment of vaginal microbiota dynamic trends over time, we saw that lactic acid bacteria (LAB) tended to increase as girls progressed through puberty, while vaginal pH decreased.
 This analysis attempts to explain and quantify the observed trends in relation to Tanner stage, menarche status, and age.